 Biography

-Cynthia Wooley lived in California, Mexico and Spain before settling in New Mexico.
-She attended the graduate program in creative writing at the University of New Mexico, where Rudolfo Anaya chaired her thesis committee.
-Cynthia is a teacher of English, writing, art and dance to many, from immigrants to inmates, for over forty years.
-She is published most notably in The Santa Fe New Mexican, New Mexico Magazine, and Blue Mesa Review.
-Her photography has premiered in one-woman and group photo shows in Chiapas, Mexico, Los Angeles, San Francisco, Princeton University and Albuquerque.
-She is in the band “La Rondalla de Albuquerque” and lives near the Rio Grande in New Mexico with her pups.
+Author Cynthia Wooley lived in California, Mexico and Spain before settling in New Mexico.
+She attended the graduate program in Creative Writing at the University of New Mexico, where writer Rudolfo Anaya chaired her thesis committee.
+For over forty years, Wooley has taught English, Writing, Art and Dance to many, including immigrants and inmates.
+She received the “Albuquerque Lovelace Spirit of Women Community Award” in 2003 for her work teaching writing to female inmates and showcasing their essays in books.
+Wooley has published articles, essays, poetry and short stories in The Santa Fe New Mexican, New Mexico Magazine, Blue Mesa Review, and The Museum of New Mexico Press, among other publications.
+Her book of poetry and photography, This Fleeting World was published in 2020, and her poetry featured in the New Mexico Poetry Anthology 2023, and Chamisa, A Journal of Literary, Performance and Visual Arts of the Greater Southwest.
+In 2026 she published Grandes Amores, (lulu.com), a book of interviews with vibrant elders from New Mexico.
+She is currently at work on a memoir.
+Wooley’s photography has premiered in one-woman and group photo shows in Chiapas, Mexico, Los Angeles, San Francisco, Princeton University, and Albuquerque, New Mexico.
+She is in the band “Música del Aire” and lives in New Mexico near the Rio Grande with her pups.

 Education: